 Defending the accused is either a private criminal defense attorney, or a public defender (appointed to assist in the defense at State cost or at the municipality or county’s cost).
 This is Player 2.

-Insofar as the prosecution meaning, he or she organizes and reviews all evidence collected from witnesses, video footage, forensic tests or other sources by agents or officers.
+Insofar as the prosecution meaning, he or she is the state or federal attorney for law enforcement who investigates, organizes, and reviews all evidence collected from witnesses, video footage, forensic tests or other sources by agents or officers.
 With this data in front of him or her, the prosecutor in a criminal case has options to decide if the alleged criminal activity can be proved beyond a reasonable doubt.

 Similarly, if due to a fatal flaw in the case (e.g., an airtight alibi for the accused, or DNA evidence does not match), the prosecuting attorney can opt to not go forward since the charges cannot be proved due to some shortcoming in the evidence.
 In some cases, the lack of a key witness can keep them from having the necessary proof.

 The descriptive courtroom step or procedure to signify that he or she will no longer prosecute is an oral or written motion to dismiss charges, and this is signified by signing off, and offering to the judge that the nolle prosequi filed that day terminates the prosecution.

 What does “nolle” mean?
 In English, to have a criminal case nol prossed essentially means that a prosecutor has elected to discontinue, drop, or no longer pursue a pending criminal charge, as currently filed and “of record” against you at that time.
 The Latin word “nolle” is roughly translated as “will no longer” and prosequi is Latin for “prosecute.”What Does Nolle Prossed Mean?